How to Introduce Yourself in an Interview: Tips & Examples

 First Impression is the Last Impression

 The first few minutes of an interview are crucial.
 Your introduction sets the tone for the rest of the conversation.
-A confident and well-structured self-introduction can leave a lasting impact on the interviewer.
+A confident and well-structured self-introduction in the interview can leave a lasting impact on the interviewer.
 On the other hand, a poor start can reduce your chances of moving forward in the hiring process.
 Making a strong first impression can increase your confidence and establish a positive connection with the interviewer.

 Table of Contents